edgecomllc/eupf/docs/install.md

 ## Option NAT at the node
-eUPF pod outbound connection is pure routed at the node.
-There is no address translation inside pod, so we avoid such lack of throughtput.

 If you need NAT (Network Address Translation, or Masqerading) at your node to access Internet, the easiest way is to use standart daemonset [IP Masquerade Agent](https://kubernetes.io/docs/tasks/administer-cluster/ip-masq-agent/):
 ```powershell